Cloud key management

 2

-Click the New button. then select Google Docs > Blank encrypted document.
+Select [ New ] and select Google Docs > Blank encrypted document.

 3

-A message will appear warning you that intelligent features such as spelling and grammar won't work with encrypted files, collaboration features will be limited, and only certain people can access encrypted files due to admin settings.
-Click Create.
+When warned that intelligent features such as spelling and grammar won't work with encrypted files, collaboration features are limited, and only certain people can access encrypted files due to admin settings, select [ Create ].

 4

-Click Sign In, which will redirect you to your IdP's website to sign in.
-After signing in and allowing your IdP access to your Google Account, you will be redirected back to the Google Doc, which should now be encrypted.
-A confirmation message will appear if encryption is successful.
-Then you can edit and save the document per the normal process.
+After signing in and allowing your IdP access to your Google Account, you return to the Google Doc, which should now be encrypted.
+A confirmation message appears if encryption is successful.
+Then, you can edit and save the document as normal.

 1